Web & Social Media

 Requests for new domain names or web server addresses should be submitted to the University's Website Manager who will then forward approved domain names to the appropriate staff in Computing and Communications Services for implementation.
 The conditions under which these addresses are assigned and used are subject to the University of Guelph's Web Publishing Guidelines.

 The University of Guelph protects its visual identity through registration under the Canada Trademarks Act.
 No person may use any trademark identical to, or confusingly similar with, the trademarks and official marks identified in this document without written approval from the University of Guelph.
-To submit a request, contact the Director of Communications and Public Affairs.
+To submit a request, contact the Assistant Vice-President ( Communications & Public Affairs).

 Policies and recommendations contained in this guide apply to all departments and divisions of the University of Guelph and external organizations that are approved users of University trademarks and logotypes.
 All inquiries should be directed to the Department of Communications and Public Affairs.